Kwirtz/novelpy/docs/source/indicators.rst

 Uzzi et al. [2013]
 ~~~~~~~~~~~~~~~~~~~~~~

 The goal of the measure proposed by Uzzi et al. [2013] :cite:p:`uzzi2013atypical` is to compare an observed network (hear co-occurrence matrix) with a random network where edges are rearranged randomly at a year level.
-They call it "Atypicality".

 .. image:: img/uzzi.png
    :width: 450